Welcome to Cedar Court Care Home

-Cedar Court comprises of two separate divisions, Nursing and Dementia Care.
+Cedar Court comprises of two separate divisions, a Nursing Home and a Dementia Care Home.
 The General Nursing Home is registered for 30 residents and cares specifically for the frail and elderly.
 The Dementia Care Home is registered for 50 residents and specialises in the care and protection of people living with different forms of Dementia and other mental illnesses.

 Conveniently situated on the edge of the National Forest within landscaped parkland, Cedar Court enjoys an enviable rural location.
-Set in the beautiful countryside of South Derbyshire, close to the Staffordshire and Leicestershire borders.
+It is nestled in the beautiful countryside of South Derbyshire, close to the Staffordshire and Leicestershire borders.

-Family members and friends are welcome to visit as and when they wish.
+Family members and friends are welcome to visit as, and when they wish.
 Drinks and snacks are always available and we are happy to provide meals for visitors by prior arrangement.
-If needed or you are new to the Home, the manager/deputy or a qualified nurse on duty will be happy to show you round.
+If required, the manager or deputy, or a qualified nurse on duty will be happy to show you round.

 The Home and Grounds

-This period property of character, midst the beautiful Bretby Park, has been completely renovated and refurbished to provide facilities of the highest order whilst still maintaining a comfortable, secure and friendly environment.
-Cedar Court is surrounded by beautiful parkland and many of our more able residents enjoy a pleasant walk through the tranquil English countryside.
+This characterful period property, which is situated in the middle of the beautiful Bretby Park, has been completely renovated and refurbished to provide facilities of the highest order whilst still maintaining a comfortable, secure and friendly environment.
+Cedar Court is surrounded by stunning parkland, and many of our more able residents enjoy a pleasant walk through the tranquil English countryside.

-The Home has secluded gardens for each unit.
-The General unit has an enclosed garden with a pond, greenhouse and raised flower beds as well as several seating areas for the residents to enjoy.
-The Dementia Care unit has a beautiful garden which is specifically designed for people living with Dementia and includes a water feature and seating areas.
+The home has secluded gardens for each division.
+The General Nursing Home has an enclosed garden with a pond, greenhouse and raised flower beds as well as several seating areas for the residents to enjoy.
+The Dementia Care Home has a beautiful garden which has been specifically designed for people living with Dementia, and includes a water feature and seating areas.

-The Home benefits from several lounge and dining areas, enabling residents to enjoy a wide variety of activities and past times but also enabling them to have quiet time if preferred.
+The home benefits from several lounge and dining areas, encouraging residents to enjoy a wide variety of activities and past times while enabling them to have quiet time if preferred.

 Cedar Court has a very welcoming ‘home from home’ atmosphere.

-All care homes are regulated by the Care Quality Commission, who regularly inspect our premises and monitor all aspects of the services we provide. view latest report – general nursing home and dementia care unit.
+All care homes are regulated by the Care Quality Commission, who regularly inspect our premises and monitor all aspects of the services we provide.
+Please view our latest report for the general nursing home and dementia care unit.